How Does Altitude Affect Climate?

 For the purpose of this post, altitude will always refer to an object's height above sea level.

-We can now focus the different elements and how altitude affects them:
+One can now focus on the different elements and how altitude affects them:

 How Does Altitude Affect Temperature?